rmiravalles/rmiravalles.github.io/_posts/2024-06-22-ssh-config.md

     User johndoe
     Port 22
 ```
-Now, if want to connect to my control plane node, I simply this.
+Now, if want to connect to my control plane node, I simply type this.

 `ssh cp1`